nilfredb/SmartAuth/README.md

 ---

-## ✨ Créditos y autoría
+## ✨ Credits & Author

-Este proyecto fue desarrollado por mi como ejercicio avanzado para demostrar capacidades en:
+This project was developed by me as an advanced technical exercise to showcase expertise in:

-- Backend con Python moderno
+- Modern backend development with Python
-- Consumo y diseño de APIs
+- API design and consumption
-- Aplicación de machine learning para ciberseguridad
+- Applied machine learning for security use cases
-- UI/UX funcional para herramientas técnicas
+- Functional and elegant UI/UX for developer tools

 ---

-## 📬 Contacto
+## 📬 Contact

-> Si deseas colaborar, contratar o preguntar algo técnico:
+> Interested in collaboration, hiring, or feedback?
 > [📧 Email](mailto:nbaez414@gmail.com)